Is Naamkaran Actor Zain Imam In Love With His Co-actress Aditi Rathore?

 Aditi-Shreedhan

-It has to be recalled that Aditi Rathore was in relationship with her boyfriend Shreedhan Singh.
-But a few months ago, the actress took to social media to announce her break-up.
+It has to be recalled that Aditi Rathore was in relationship with Shreedhan Singh.
+But a few months ago, the actress took to social media to announce their break-up.

 Zain-Nalini

-On the other hand, Zain Imam was earlier linked to his Naamkaran co-actress Nalini Negi (who was seen as Riya Mehta), but the actor rubbished the rumours.
+On the other hand, Zain Imam was earlier linked to his Naamkaran co-actress Nalini Negi (who was seen as Riya Mehta), but the actor rubbished those rumours too.

 (With IANS Inputs)